 The school year gets off to a rousing start with performances by students from the Chudnovsky Violin Studio.
 Works by Wieniawski, Mozart, Paganini, Bach, Bruch, Vitali, Rode, and many others will be featured.

 Called “just about the best folk fiddler of his generation”, Ben Paley brings his tasteful bowing to Potter’s Violins.
 The son of the late Tom Paley (New Lost City Ramlbers), Paley was steeped in American folk and string band music from an early age, and has since recorded with an all-star list of musicians.
 He

-Join us for all or part of this special day and find inspiration for the start of the new academic year.
-There will be a catered lunch and guest speakers will offer insightful workshops.
-There will be a gift bag for every attendee as well as assorted giveaway promotional items.
+Join us for all or part of this special day on September 8th, 2019 and find inspiration for the start of the 2019 – 2020 academic year!
+There will be a catered lunch, and guest speakers will offer insightful workshops.
+RSVP is required.
+Register here!
+Presentations: 10:15am: Introduction Catered Lunch Break

 Are you having difficulty paying attention?
 Dr. Jay Sirikietsoong, a Clinical Neuropsychologist, will be presenting on “Managing Attention Deficits through Music.”
 Her talk will help you to understand the neuroscience (brain anatomy) behind attention deficit, types of attention, as well as how music plays a role to enhance your attention and lifestyle.
 This event is FREE.